Ed.S. in Curriculum & Instruction

 Additional Education Specialist Requirements

-The Education Specialist degree must meet the minimum requirements under the For Doctoral Students section on found in the departmental website with the following two exceptions: 1) no dissertation is required, and 2) courses over seven years old may not be included on the graduate program of study.
+The Education Specialist degree must meet the minimum requirements under the For Doctoral Students section on found in the departmental website with the following exceptions: 1) no dissertation is required, 2) courses over seven years old at the time of graduation may not be included on the graduate program of study, and 3) credits earned during a master's degree program may not be used toward the EdS program of study.

 Additional requirements for the EdS degree are available through the Department of Education.
 All EdS degree candidates are expected to be familiar with both departmental and The Graduate School's requirements.